carpentries-incubator/ml4bio-workshop/_episodes/06-log-regression.md

 > ## Definition
 >
-> Linear Separability - drawing a line in the plane that separates all the points of one kind on one side of the line, and all the point of the other kind on the other side of the line.
+> Linear Separability - drawing a line in the plane that separates all the points of one kind on one side of the line, and all the points of the other kind on the other side of the line.
 {: .callout}

 Recall, $y=mx+b$ graphed on the coordinate plane.